orientalArg/orientalArg/README.md

 <details>
   <summary>About me.</summary>
   <br>
-  - :argentina: I'm from Argentina, i get my first job in construction and i worked assemblig concrete molds for two years.
+  - I'm from Argentina, i get my first job in construction and i worked assemblig concrete molds for two years.

      -- I learned from that experience that hard work pays off.
   <br>

   - 📚 Love to read, my favorite genre is heroic fantasy.

   - ☸  I'm buddhist since i was 13 years old, i believe in the self realization and peace.